glegoux/browsing-history-shell/README.md

 ## Motivation

-Everybody knows the command history to show the command bash history with.
+Everybody knows the command `history` to show the command bash history.
 Why is there not a history for browsing ?
-Personnaly, when I am into a server with SSH connection, I forgot always where I was before, in what working directory.
-I advise you to put in your prompt also the current working directory with \w or $PWD.
+Personnaly, when I am into a server with SSH connection, I always forget where I was before, in what working directory.
+I advise you to put in your prompt also the current working directory with `\w` or `$PWD`.

 ## Synopsis